Terms and Conditions

 8.5 If the Receiving Party is compelled by law to disclose Confidential Information of the Disclosing Party, it shall provide the Disclosing Party, to the extent permitted by law, with prior notice of such compelled disclosure and reasonable assistance (at Disclosing Party's cost) if the Disclosing Party wishes to seek a protective order or otherwise contest the disclosure.
 If no such protective order or other remedy is sought or obtained pursuant to this Section, the Receiving Party may disclose only that portion of Confidential Information that it is legally required to disclose and will use reasonable efforts to ensure that the Confidential Information disclosed will be accorded confidential treatment.
 If the Receiving Party discloses or uses (or threatens to disclose or use) any Confidential Information of the Disclosing Party in breach of this Section 8, the Disclosing Party may, in addition to any other available remedies, seek injunctive relief to enjoin such acts, it being specifically acknowledged by the parties that any other available remedies are inadequate.

 9.1 Term.
-The term of the Agreement will commence on the Subscription Start Date, and continue for the period specified in the Order Form as the Initial Term.
+The term of the Agreement will commence on the Commencement Date, and continue for the period specified in the Order Form as the Initial Term.
 Upon expiration of the Initial Term, this Agreement will renew only upon the mutual written agreement of both parties (each a “Renewal Term”).
 The Initial Term and any Renewal Terms are referred to together as the “Term”.

 9.2 Termination.
 A party may terminate this Agreement for cause: (i) upon thirty (30) days written notice of a material breach to the other party, provided such breach remains uncured at the expiration of such thirty (30) day period; or (ii) if the other party becomes the subject of a petition in bankruptcy or any proceeding relating to insolvency, receivership, liquidation or assignment for the benefit of creditors.